-The CEKH is addressing the data and information gaps currently existing in the region and enhances the efforts of regional decision makers.
+The CEKH is addressing the data and information gaps currently existing within the CARICOM region and enhances the efforts of regional decision makers.

 The CEKH has been developed for a variety of beneficiaries: government ministries, regulatory authorities, utilities, private sector clean energy developers, universities, and research institutions, international development partners and, civil society.

 For guidance on registration, logging in and navigating the CEKH, please view the CEKH How-to Video.

 Data and information for academia with non-energy related expertise, students and a general audience

 Data and information for project developers, renewable energy associations etc.

 Renewable energy and energy efficiency linked indicators, dynamic energy flows, energy balances and other information needed on a day-to-day basis by officials in energy ministries, regulators and utilities

 Faculty and Students conducting studies and research in renewable energy and energy efficiency; academia with energy-related expertise